Friday, September 05, 2025

 Thanks for stopping by!

-Stamps: Hello Builder (Penny Black)
+Stamps: Super Day (Penny Black)

 Paper: White card stock (Neenah 110 lb.); Mixed Media (Strathmore 140 lb.)